-Does your child have pediatric dentist to set a good first impression.?
-While it’s normal and expected for young children to feel apprehensive, it’ll be up to you and your child’s
+Does your child have dental anxiety?
+While it’s normal and expected for young children to feel apprehensive, it’ll be up to you and your child’s pediatric dentist to set a good first impression.

 Your child should have their first dentist appointment once they get their first baby tooth and no later than their first birthday.
 The sooner your child sees the dentist, the more comfortable they’ll feel receiving pediatric dental care.

 When you set a precedent of seeing the pediatric dentist every 6 months, your child will learn to accept that dentist appointments are needed to maintain a healthy smile.
 You can also help them make the connection that taking good care of their teeth is needed to continue eating their favorite foods.

 While children have short attention spans, you can count on them remembering words like “shot” or “pain.”
 We recommend talking to your child before their appointment so they know what to expect and don’t use words that could scare them.
 For example, there’s no reason to go into detail about fillings since your child may not even need them.